Negotin: Notable personalities

 General Petar Živković was a minister and prime minister in several Kingdom of Serbia's and Kingdom of Yugoslavia's governments.

 As a relatively young man, Vuk Karadžić was sent to Negotin by the leadership of the First Serbian Uprising to work as a clerk in the city magistrate and a scribe for Hajduk Veljko.
 That was the only salaried employment he held during his life.

-Ana Šomlo, the Serbian-Israeli writer, editor and translator, Jelena Tomašević, who represented Serbia in Eurovision Song Contest 2008; Serbian-Canadian writer and scholar Miodrag Kojadinović; and Bojan Aleksandrović, the priest who in 2004 built the Romanian Orthodox Church, Malajnica were all born in Negotin.
+Also born in Negotin were Ana Šomlo, the Serbian-Israeli writer, editor and translator; Jelena Tomašević, who represented Serbia in Eurovision Song Contest 2008; the Serbian-Canadian writer and scholar Miodrag Kojadinović; Bojan Aleksandrović, the priest who in 2004 built the Romanian Orthodox Church, Malajnica; and Dușan Pârvulovici, an activist for the minority rights of the Vlachs of Timok.